retorquere/zotero-better-bibtex/site/content/exporting/scripting.md

 - `reference` is the CSL object being built.
 Any changes made to this object will directly change the CSL object being output.
 - `item` is the Zotero reference it's being built from.

+There isn't really an API.
+You can use regular javascript to manipulate the `reference` object, which is a [CSL-JSON](http://docs.citationstyles.org/en/stable/specification.html#appendix-iv-variables) object.

 ## Debugging

 There isn't much in place in terms of debugging, as tranlators (and